• Conservation Education • Tour Guide/Interpretation • Visitor Information

 Photo Courtesy of BLM

-POSITIONS AVAILABLE: Immediately (due to host cancellation) and October, November, December 2016, plus most of 2017, with a 3 month minimum.
+POSITIONS AVAILABLE: July and August 2016 (due to host cancellation) and October, November, December 2016, plus most of 2017, with a 3 month minimum.

 Become a tidepool guide, information desk attendant, and a wildlife interpreter at Yaquina Head Outstanding Natural Area!